hyperhyperspace/hyperhyperspace-core/README.md

 Re-wiring the demo to use the current version of the library is currently WIP.
 Check out the `Account` library in the next section.

+## Using outside the browser

+If you need to use this library directly in NodeJs, outside of a web browser, you need to import [@hyper-hyper-space/node-env](https://www.npmjs.com/package/@hyper-hyper-space/node-env).

 ## Libraries